TrackManager (DCC & DC)

 If you used Engine Driver, EX-Toolbox or a Command (DC)

-You will need to select the Loco Address you assigned to the output when you created the route.
+You will need to select the Loco Address you assigned to the output to DC.

 Controlling a DC Loco